- Define creativity and examine its importance in your own life.

 - Ask yourself, “What if…?” as opposed to saying, “I don’t know” or “I can’t.”

 - Take a different route to the store or listen to a different radio station or podcast.

 - Exercise to gain fresh, new ideas—physical activity can help stimulate new thought patterns.

 - Read books or watch programs about people whose creativity you admire.

 What is Creativity?

 Regardless of individuals’ experiences or beliefs, everyone is creative in their own way.
 Consider the following views about creativity or creative individuals:

 What words stand out to you as you read the above quotes?
 How do you define creativity or creative individuals?

-As you can see, creativity has different meanings for different people.
+Creativity has different meanings for different people.
 However, creativity is a trait that exists in everyone.
 Dr. Michael Kirton demonstrated through his research that all humans are born with unique, creative ways; this is a disposition we can nurture and cultivate.
-We must simply understand that one person’s approaches to creativity may differ from others; we are all unique.
+We must simply understand that one person’s approach to creativity differs from others; we are all unique.
 Therefore, it is important to begin thinking about “how” an individual is creative rather than “if” an individual is creative (Cropley, 2015).